 What is the Neonatal Intensive Care Unit?

 The McLane Children's Neonatal Intensive Care Unit (NICU) cares for the most fragile and premature newborns as well as full-term newborns diagnosed with serious or life-threatening conditions.

 The NICU is staffed by deeply experienced pediatric physician-specialists called neonatologists.
 They oversee each child’s care and collaborate with other pediatric specialists, such as neurologists, cardiologists, and pulmonologists.
 Specialists monitor these tiny patients around the clock.
-The most advanced technology to support the fragile infant’s breathing and other life-sustaining measures are readily available.
+The most advanced technology is used to support the fragile infant’s breathing and many other life-sustaining measures.